wai-blue/bladeerp-docs/Modules/Common/AddressBook/Views/Contacts.md

 * Shown only on inactive row (`is_active=FALSE`).
 * Row item is re-activated `is_active=TRUE` onChange.

-## Parameters Post-processing
+## View Data Post-processing

-No post-processing of default parameters is necessary.
+No post-processing of view data is necessary.